section-engineering-education/engineering-education/content/articles/how-to-set-up-rust-api-servers-with-the-diseal-orm-and-the-postgresql/index.md

 Object Relation Mapping(ORM) is a technique for storing, retrieving, updating, and deleting data from a database.
 Common frameworks such as Node.js have different ORM libraries that help developers connect their applications to databases.

 An ORM helps us create data schemas and relationships within an application such that whenever we need to change a specific database field, we only do it in our application with just a few lines of code.

-It helps us avoid the hectic work of recreating our databases every time to match the new database structure.
+An ORM helps us avoid the hectic work of recreating our databases every time to match the new database structure.

 The concept of ORM is widely supported by many languages such as Rust, JavaScript, and Python.
-Rust, for example, uses the [Diesel](https://docs.rs/diesel/1.0.0/diesel/) framework to help you write your schema queries within your Rust application.
+Rust, for example, uses the [Diesel](https://docs.rs/diesel/1.0.0/diesel/) framework to help you write schema queries within your Rust application.

 In his article, we will learn about ORM and how to use it in Rust together with  Diesel.
-Then, we will create a Rust API server that uses Diseal to connect to the PostgreSQL database.
+Then, we will create a Rust API server that uses Diesel to connect to the PostgreSQL database.
 Finally, we will generate and retrieve the application's data stored in the database.

-This article will help the reader understand the use of the concept of ORM using the Rust Diseal in an ideal application.
+This article will help the reader understand how to use an ORM with the Rust Diseal framework in an application.

 ### Tables of content
 - [Prerequisites](#prerequisites)